-In his experience in engineering companies in the aerospace and sporting goods industries, Giusto had the opportunity to learn and appreciate Simcenter™ Nastran® software, specifically the finite element modeling, and the pre- and postprocessing environment of Femap™ software from Siemens.
+In his experience in engineering companies in the aerospace and sporting goods industries, Giusto had the opportunity to learn and appreciate Simcenter™ Nastran® software, specifically the finite element modeling, and the pre- and post-processing environment of Simcenter Femap™ software from Siemens.

 As a result, when the EXEPT project began, Giusto immediately reactivated his contacts with Siemens.
 “We did not need comparative analysis or benchmarking,” he says.
-“I knew we needed Simcenter Nastran, and the quality/price tradeoff for Femap was excellent.
-All I had to do was call Siemens partner SmartCAE, and specifically Francesco Palloni whom I had known for a long time, to explain our requirements and get an adequate offer, which we accepted immediately.”
+“I knew we needed Simcenter Nastran, and the quality/price trade off for Simcenter Femap was excellent.
+All I had to do was call Siemens to explain our requirements and get an adequate offer, which we accepted immediately.”

-EXEPT purchased a node locked bundle that incorporates Femap with NX Nastran Basic in a single, integrated solution.
+EXEPT purchased a node locked bundle that incorporates Simcenter Femap with Nastran Basic in a single, integrated solution.

 The EXEPT team initially worked with pencil and paper, proceeding by increasing levels of complexity to identify the loads that acted on the structure.
 The next stage was the development of the first simplified FEM model.